bocoup/chatter/README.md

   });
 }

-test('lol what')          // logs: More like "laugh out loud what" amirite test('show me the stuff') // logs: Look at all the stuff! ... test('huh')               // logs: Sorry, I don't understand "huh".
+simulate('lol what') // Logs: More like "laugh out loud what" amirite simulate('getstuff') // Logs: Look at all the stuff! ... simulate('huh')      // Logs: Sorry, I don't understand "huh".
 ```

 Of course, instead of logging the response, your bot would be sending it back to